Tracey Allison | Repiano Cornet

 Rita Ferrere | Cornet

-Rita joined the band in the Fall of 2015 and has been playing trumpet since the 5th grade.
-She has a bachelor’s degree in music education from Clarion University, and a master’s degree in music from Youngstown State University.
+Rita joined the band in the Fall of 2015 and has been playing the trumpet since the 5th grade.
+She has a bachelor’s degree in music education from Clarion University and a master’s degree in music from Youngstown State University.
 She previously taught instrumental music, grades 4-12, and was a band director for 20 years.
-In addition to the ABB, Rita also performs with the Concert Band of Northwest Pennsylvania, the Warren Philharmonic Orchestra, the Mercer Community Band, and the Venango Chamber Orchestra.
-Rita lives in Forestville (in northern Butler county) and works for the Southwestern PA Human Services in Butler, PA.
+In addition to the ABB, Rita also performs with the Bayfront Brass Quintet, the Mercer Community Band, the Venango Chamber Orchestra, the Concert Band of Northwest Pennsylvania, and the Warren Philharmonic Orchestra.
+Rita lives in Forestville (in northern Butler county) and works for the Midwestern Intermediate Unit IV in Grove City.

 Joel Greenberger | Cornet